juliangruber/agent/README.md

 Run harnesses in Docker (for safety) and local models on bare metal (for speed).

-The shell current folder is shared with the harness running in the docker container.
+The current working directory is shared with the harness running in the docker container.

 ## Usage